 Girls follow many pathways into the juvenile justice system.
 They are more likely than their male counterparts to enter the system for a lesser infraction or crime, or to be more harshly punished for even a minor probation violation.
-Girls are also more prone to have experienced trauma, have a diagnosed mental health problem and be a victim of physical and sexual abuse than the boys in the system.
+Girls in the juvenile justice system are more likely than boys to have been sexually and/or physically abused, have a history of running away and have a mental health issue.

 A “one size fits all” approach for services provided to justice-involved youth does not work.
 Services designed around developmental or rehabilitative issues facing boys miss the mark for girls.
 The failure to provide services specifically designed for girls can cause a spike in recidivism.

-Recent research shows there’s a high proportion of unmet needs for all justice-involved girls before, during and after the time they are in contact with the juvenile justice system.
+Recent research shows that there is a high proportion of unmet needs for all justice-involved girls before, during and after the time that they are in contact with the juvenile justice system.
 Girls who are developmentally challenged are especially underserved due to a lack of understanding and awareness coupled with a severe shortage of appropriate programs and supports.

 Service Failures Lead to Reoffending

-Service gaps and failure can lead girls to be chronically involved with the criminal justice system and rely on public assistance for longer periods.
-They also experience adverse health outcomes.
-The goal should be to reduce the factors interfering with justice involved girls to become contributing members of society.
+Service gaps and failures can lead girls to become chronically involved with the criminal justice system, relying on public assistance for longer periods and experiencing adverse health outcomes.
+The goal of the juvenile justice system should be to reduce the factors interfering with justice involved girls to become contributing members of society.
 This often involves ensuring access to high quality girl-centered therapeutic services.